Cube-aholic

 I caught up with Judy via telephone and she was kind enough to send over some additional photos of their works.
 He works with the metals and she does the mosaics.

 Peep some of their other artworks below.
-Read the rest of this entry »
+Continue reading Steel Petals

 In Living Color